nezaj/web-bitelog/src/data/notes.md

 Exercise-wise 3x Jiu-Jitsu, 2x Judo, 1x Cardio.
 Did not at all this week which was a fail.
 I prefer to lift in the morning since I have Judo/Jiu-Jitsu in the evenings.
 Last week was very busy with running Consistent operationally and coding up tooling.
 Happy to say I find the work engaging on multiple fronts.
 However I want to keep an eye on balance, make sure I'm getting in sleep, not burning out, and making time for my own fitness.

 This week I commit to the following

-* 7/7 green days.
+-   7/7 green days.
 I'm going to the beach on Sunday, so I have extra motivation to hit this!
-* Lift at least 3x.
-Feels good to be getting lean, and I'm happy with the cardio.
-If I get back into the lifitng habit now, 10 weeks from now I think I'll get results that really pop!
+-   Lift at least 3x.
+I'm happy with my cardio and its time to layer in that resistance training for real.
+If I get back into the lifitng habit now, 10 weeks from now I should get results that really pop!

 ### 7/4/2021